-Comprised of high peaks, rolling glacial valleys and steep river canyons that border the Continental Divide, Colorado’s Alpine Triangle is roughly defined on the map as the land between the communities of Silverton, Lake City and Ouray.
-Seen in person, the Alpine Triangle is better described as 186,000 wild acres that define the essence of the San Juan Mountains.
+Comprised of high peaks, rolling glacial valleys and steep river canyons that border the Continental Divide, the Alpine Triangle is roughly defined on the map as the public land between the communities of Silverton, Lake City and Ouray.
+Seen in person, the Alpine Triangle is better described as 186,000 acres of wild Colorado backcountry that defines the essence of the San Juan Mountains.

 The Alpine Triangle holds the headwaters of three outstanding trout rivers – the Animas, the Lake Fork of the Gunnison and the Uncompahgre, and borders the headwaters of a fourth, the Rio Grande.
 Decades of restoration work have brought angling opportunities back into the Triangle, where a legacy of mining left many streams too polluted to support trout.
 The cold, clean waters of the Alpine Triangle now make the world-class fishing downstream in the Animas, Gunnison and lower Uncompahgre possible.
 Thanks to the work of the Colorado Division of Wildlife, Trout Unlimited and a coalition of local conservation groups, a program to reintroduce native Colorado River cutthroat trout into several of these small streams is meeting with success.

 The Alpine Triangle harbors exceptional big-game habitat for elk, deer and bighorn sheep, and permits to hunt the area are coveted.
 With elevations ranging from 7,500 to over 14,000 feet above sea level, it also provides habitat for blue grouse, turkey and other game species.
 An essential summer refuge for elk that migrate to lower elevations during the winter, the Triangle also serves as a backcountry recreation paradise for climbers, backpackers and day-hikers seeking its unsurpassed views and other quiet-use resources.